panzhangwang/mrdict/README.md

   </h1>

   <p>
-    <strong>A browser extension helps measure readings not only as a dictionary</strong>
+    <strong>A browser extension helps measure readings not just as a dictionary</strong>
   </p>
 </div>